musaubrian/musaubrian.github.io/content/posts/on-ai.md

 and this can make you feel like you are progressing really fast, when infact its just an illusion.

 I really liked a quote from DHH where he said something around
-> There is beauty in competence
+> "There is beauty in competence"

 I'm pretty sure I butchered his quote but you get the idea.